vincer2040/web/apps/portfolio/src/components/about/pde.md

 was driven to Arch Linux due to it's minimalistic operating system.
 Fully installing and configuring my system did take some time, but I learned a lot about my computer and linux during it.
-Having to manually set up systemD, wifi, data and time, fonts, etc really taught me lot about how linux works.
+Having to manually set up systemD, wifi, a window manager, data and time, fonts, etc really taught me lot about how linux works.
 Indirectly, this taught me a lot about setting up docker containers and servers in the cloud.

 Before using neovim, I started with vim, and before that, VS code.
 VS code was great when I first started learning how to code - I didn't